-Plant the rooted basil in fresh potting soil and water well.
+- Plant the basil seedlings in small pots with fresh potting soil, and water well.
+You want moist soil.

-This is a great way to get extra live and growing basil plants to give as gifts, or to use for an indoor herb garden when the cold weather arrives.
-My favorite ways to use basil are in pasta sauces, and in the following recipes:
+This is a great way to get extra basil plants to give as gifts, or to use for an indoor herb garden when the cold weather arrives.
+Basil is delicious in pesto, salads, sauces, and more.
+Here are a few of my favorite ways to use basil.

 Chopping basil is simple and quick.
-The short video below shows how to chiffonade basil in a way that will keep the basil leaves from getting bruised.
+Take a look at the video player, and you’ll see how to chiffonade basil in a way that will keep the basil leaves from getting bruised.
 The secret to chopping basil successfully is to pass the knife through the leaves only once.
 The up and down of a regular chopping motion will bruise the leaves and turn them dark.
 By stacking, rolling and slicing the basil leaves, you end up with lovely slivers of fresh, chopped basil.

 How to Freeze Basil